Qualità inizia con la Q

 Semiautomatico

-In combinazione con un treppiede o uno stativo da tavolo e il tavolo di scansione rotante GOM ROT 350 o un kit di motorizzazione, lo scanner 3D ATOS Q può essere utilizzato anche in modalità semiautomatica.
+In combinazione con un treppiede o uno stativo da tavolo e il tavolo di scansione rotante ROT 350 o un kit di motorizzazione, lo scanner 3D ATOS Q può essere utilizzato anche in modalità semiautomatica.

 Forgiare la qualità con volumi di misura multipli